liquibase/liquibase-test-harness/README.md

 - Some change types (addColumn, addPrimaryKey, addUniqueConstraint) do not always produce separate changesets during generateChangelog/diffChangelog execution, so use column.sql, primary.sql, unique.sql for initSql file name instead.
 2) Go to `src/main/resources/liquibase/harness/compatibility/advanced/initSql/secondary` and add sql script to setup secondary DB instance for diffChangelog command verification.
 - Configure this script to contain the change type under test, one that will differ from the one in initial changelog.
-4) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSql/generateChangelog` and add the sql script you expect liquibase to generate during updateSql command execution for generated changelog.
+3) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSql/generateChangelog` and add the sql script you expect liquibase to generate during updateSql command execution for generated changelog.
 - If expectedSql is not provided, the test will auto-generate one in the `src/test/resources/liquibase/harness/compatibility/advanced/expectedSql/generateChangelog` folder.
 Please verify its content and use it as expectedSql test data.
-5) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSql/diffChangelog` and add the sql query you expect liquibase to generate during updateSql command execution for generated diff changelog.
+4) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSql/diffChangelog` and add the sql query you expect liquibase to generate during updateSql command execution for generated diff changelog.
 - If expectedSql is not provided, the test will auto-generate one in the `src/test/resources/liquibase/harness/compatibility/advanced/expectedSql/diffChangelog` folder.
 Please verify its content and use it as expectedSql test data.
-6) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSnapshot` and add expected DB Snapshot results.
+5) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedSnapshot` and add expected DB Snapshot results.
+- See [example.json](src/main/resources/liquibase/harness/compatibility/advanced/expectedSnapshot/example.json) as an example.
+  This file contains snapshots for table, column, check constraint & function db objects.
+Use their structure as an example for your own db objects.
 - To verify the absence of an object in a snapshot (such as with drop* commands) add `"_noMatch": true,` in the applicable tree level where the missing object should be verified.
   See [dropSequence.json](src/main/resources/liquibase/harness/change/expectedSnapshot/postgresql/dropSequence.json) as an example.
   Additionally, the `_noMatchField` parameter can be used to define the exact property which should be absent or different for that particular database object (for example Column, Table etc.) see [createTableWithNumericColumn.json](src/main/resources/liquibase/harness/change/expectedSnapshot/postgresql/createTableWithNumericColumn.json)
-- You can use `src/main/resources/liquibase/harness/compatibility/advanced/expectedSnapshot/example.json ` as an example of expected snapshot configuration.
-7) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedDiff` and add expected diff results.
+6) Go to `src/main/resources/liquibase/harness/compatibility/advanced/expectedDiff` and add expected diff results.
-- You can use `src/main/resources/liquibase/harness/compatibility/advanced/expectedDiff/empty.json` as an example of expected diff configuration.
+- See [example.txt](src/main/resources/liquibase/harness/compatibility/advanced/expectedDiff/example.txt) as an example.
+  This file contains example of missing and unexpected objects representation in typical diff file.

 - NOTE: All test data should be added under the database specific folder.
 If you would like to test another DB type, please add the requisite folder.
 - More information on Advanced test behavior can be found in README.advanced-test.md